josezurita21/holbertonschool-shell/permissions/README.md

 #2.
 Groups
 *File:* 2-groups
-This command will print the groups that the current user is a member of.
+This command will print the groups that the current user is a member of

+#3.
+New owner
+*File:* 3-new_owner
+This command is used to change the owner of the file